whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/05-machine-learning-training-models/05-01-programming-thinking-back-to-basics.md

 ## Conceptualizing a Program

-What do you want the programm to do?
+What do you want the program to do?

 I want to put pretty colors on a screen.